adricu/adchpp/readme.txt

 * Install SWIG and ensure it's in your PATH
 * Install Python and ensure it's in your PATH
 * Install SCons and ensure it's in your PATH
-* Windows: Install MinGW and ensure it's in your PATH
+* Windows with MinGW: Install MinGW and ensure it's in your PATH
 * Linux: Install GCC and appropriate header files, in particular, these packages spring to mind:
 	** gcc-c++
 	** libstdc++-devel
 	** readline-devel
 * To compile with support for secure connections, you need OpenSSL:
-	** Windows: compile it yourself (or ask someone to do it) and put it in the "openssl" directory ** Linux: if you don't have it already, get the openssl-devel package
+	** Windows: compile it yourself (or ask someone to do it) and put it in the "openssl" directory. append a 'd' to debug libs and put x64 / ia64 libs into openssl/lib/x64 / openssl/lib/ia64 respectively.
+	** Linux: if you don't have it already, get the openssl-devel package
 * In the source folder, type "scons -h" to see additional compile options
 * Type "scons" to create a debug build. "scons mode=release" will create a